warmana/cloudant-docs-fork/source/includes/guides/_querying.md

 | jq '.'
 </pre>

+This response to the replication request will give you a lot of stats about the replication job, such has how many documents were replicated and whether there were any write failures.
+You can safely ignore those details for now as long as you see `"ok": true`, indicating that the replication was successful.

 Let's check that the list of your databases contains the one we just created.
 To do that, we send a `GET` request to [`/_all_dbs`](database.html#get-databases).